-Handle gasoline with care.
-Gasoline is highly flammable and its vapors are explosive.
+Handle diesel fuel with care.
 Use safe refueling procedures:

 - DO NOT fill fuel tank with the engine running. - If the engine is hot, allow to cool before refueling. - Use an approved fuel container. - Fuel the mower outdoors. - DO NOT smoke while refueling. - Avoid spilling fuel; use a funnel or spout. - DO NOT overfill the fuel tank; fill up to about 1 in.
 (25 mm) below the top of tank.